event-engine/docs/docs/tutorial/part_IV.md

 # Part IV - Projections and Queries

-In part III of the tutorial we successfully implemented the first write model use case: *Add a new building*.
+In part III of the tutorial we implemented the first write model use case: *Add a new building*.
 Connect to the Postgres database and check the event stream table `_4228e4a00331b5d5e751db0481828e22a2c3c8ef`.
 The table should contain the first domain event yielded by the `Building` aggregate.